Blog posts come in all shapes and sizes and are written for varying types of search intent.

 When you decide you’re ready to hire a writer, it’s a good idea to know the different ways that some of them get paid so that you don’t end up signing on for something you don’t want and wasting money.

 We’ll break them down and discuss the advantages and disadvantages of each so that you have a fair bit of information before deciding on the type of commitment you want, keeping in mind that regardless of the type or skill level, most writers come up with the article ideas and outlines and then craft the content with iterations included.
-So, any cost should include that level of service.
+So, any cost in SEO should include that level of service.
 What follows is an outline of what it would cost to fully outsource your blogging to a third party (i.e. agency, contractor, etc.).

 Just like it sounds, these are writers that you pay by the hour, either through an agency or on your personal staff, they can be a great option when you have constant writing and editing needs.